uc-cdis/gen3.org/content/resources/user/submit-data/sower.md

 <!---(If you are using cloud-automation, bullets 2 and 3 are done by a [Sower job](https://github.com/uc-cdis/sower-jobs/blob/master/README.md#manifest-indexing).)-->

 - Once these files are indexed, you can create a submission file for the Gen3 graph model.
 You can now choose between two options.
 For the first option, you can link the new data by creating a `core_metadata_collection` entity, linking it to the data_file node, and submitting your data files directly to the data_file node.
 For the second option, you can create a structured chain of metadata according to the Gen3 graph model to obtain the link to the data_file node.
 Then, you can submit the files to the data_file node.
 Submission can be done either in Windmill or using the [Gen3 python SDK](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html).
+Submission can also be done with just `file_size` and `md5sum` and Windmill should be able to look through the indexd records and link the entity to the indexd record.
+If you want the files also to be stored in the Gen3 commons bucket, you will need the [gen3 client](https://gen3.org/resources/user/gen3-client/#3-upload-data-files) to upload the files.

 ### Practical example - 1000 Genomes
 Here we present an example for the DIIRM process described above.
 The goal is to link data files from the publicly accessible [1000 Genomes Project bucket](http://s3.amazonaws.com/1000genomes) hosted by AWS.